This text is translated into Russian by google automatic human level neural machine.

 Discussion on the topic: "Will the resignation of South Korean President Pak Kun Hee to the curtailment of economic cooperation with Russia in the Far East?"
 Was perhaps the most stormy in the framework of the XXI scientific conference "Korea facing new challenges" that took place in the last days of March in Moscow .

-It so happened that the 21st scientific conference of Korean and Russian scientists on the theme "Korea facing new challenges" was opened in Moscow, at the Institute for Far Eastern Studies of the Russian Academy of Sciences 30 March - the same day that the Seoul city court decided to arrest Ms. Pak Kun He, Who was most recently President of the Republic of Korea (South Korea).
-Twenty days before his arrest, Pak Kun Hye was formally deprived of his high office by the decision of the Republican Constitutional Court, which approved her impeachment proclaimed by the South Korean parliament.
-As part of the criminal prosecution, the former president is accused, among other things, of bribery and abuse of power.
+It just so happened that the XXI Scientific Conference of Korean Studies in Russia and the CIS on the topic "Korea Facing New Challenges" opened in Moscow, at the Institute of Far Eastern Studies of the Russian Academy of Sciences on March 30 - the very day when the Seoul city court decided to arrest Mrs. Park Geun-hye. the former president of the Republic of Korea (South Korea).
+Twenty days before her arrest, Park Geun-hye was formally stripped of her high position by a decision of the Republican Constitutional Court, which upheld her impeachment, announced by the South Korean parliament.
+As part of the criminal prosecution, the ex-president is accused, among other things, of bribery and abuse of power.

-"Will the resignation of Pak Kun Hye to the curtailment of economic relations between the RK and Russia in the Far East?"
-On this issue, the opinions of the participants of the all-Russian scientific conference "Korea facing new challenges" were sharply divided, and the discussion itself became perhaps the most stormy on the forum.
+"Will the resignation of Pak Geun-hye lead to the curtailment of economic relations between Kazakhstan and Russia in the Far East?"
+On this issue, the opinions of the participants in the All-Russian Scientific Conference "Korea Facing New Challenges" were sharply divided, and the discussion itself became, perhaps, the most heated at the forum.

-The fact is that in 2013, at the dawn of their presidency, Park Geun-hye proclaimed the so-called “Eurasian Initiative” - a course aimed at integrating Asian and European countries and creating conditions for settling relations with the socialist ideologically hostile to RK.
-North Korea (DPRK).
+The fact is that in 2013, at the dawn of her presidency, Park Geun-hye proclaimed the so-called "Eurasian Initiative" - a course aimed at integrating the countries of Asia and Europe and creating conditions for normalizing relations with the ideologically hostile socialist North Korea (DPRK).

 The "Eurasian initiative" implies, in particular, the active involvement and development of logistics capacities of the Russian Far East, in particular - the Trans-Siberian Railway, ports of Primorye and the Amur Region, the Northern Sea Route.
 This is very much in tune with the Far Eastern economic policy of the Russian government, which, through the creation of the territories of advanced development (TOR) and the Free Vladivostok Port (SPV) regime in the region, aims to integrate the region into the economies of the countries of the Asia-Pacific region, to establish a stable inflow of foreign ones, Number of South Korean investments.